Repast/repast4py/dev_notes.md

 ```

 There are also some C++ unitests.
-C++ tests can be compiled with makefile target 'tests' and run with:
+C++ tests can be compiled with the Makefile in the tests directory.
+Copy the Makefile to a `Release` or `Debug` directory at the top level, and edit it as necessary.
+The  makefile target 'tests' will compile a `unit_tests` executable.
+Run the tests with:

 `mpirun -n 9 ./unit_tests`